Veivel/journal/docs/markdown-examples.md

+---
-# Markdown Extension Examples
+title: Markdown Extension Examples

-This page demonstrates some of the built-in markdown extensions provided by VitePress.
+description: This page demonstrates some of the built-in markdown extensions provided by VitePress.
+# lastUpdated: 2025-03-01
+---

-## Syntax Highlighting
+## Syntax Highlighting!

 VitePress provides Syntax Highlighting powered by [Shiki](https://github.com/shikijs/shiki), with additional features like line-highlighting: